lazamar/lazamar.github.io/_posts/2016-03-05-testing-http-requests-with-jasmine.md

 })
 ```

-One interesting thing to note is the the `request` variable was declared outside of the `beforeEach`, otherwise it would be outside of our specs' scope.
+One interesting thing to note is the `request` variable was declared outside of the `beforeEach`, otherwise it would be outside of our specs' scope.

 The same way we tested the request, we can test the handling of the response.
 Let's suppose `myFunctionThatMakesRequests` takes two arguments, a callback for when the request succeeds and one for when the request fails.
 We can then create a *spy* and make sure the right function is being called.